GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

   #       MULTI_LINE_FIELD_DESCRIPTION
 ```
 2. Modify the field configuration according to the API documentation and behavior.
+3. Delete all remaining comments in the field configuration (including attribute descriptions) that were copied from the above template.

 > **Note:** The template includes the most commonly-used fields.
 For a comprehensive reference, see [Field reference ↗]({{<ref "/reference/field-reference.md" >}}).
 {{< /tab >}}